AshM10/AshM10/README.md

 - 🌎 I'm based in Austin, Texas
 - 🖥️ See [My Portfolio](https://www.ashmoreno.dev)
-- 🔭 I’m currently working on Frontend Mentor challenges.
+- 🔭 I’m currently working on Frontend Mentor challenge and taking the [#Javascript30](https://www.javascript30.com) challenge
 - 🌱 I’m currently learning Algorithms via Code Signal, taking up an Agile Certification as well.
 - ☀️ I'm starting to learn how to contribute to open source projects.
 - 👯 I’m looking to collaborate on a FinTech App, or any e-commerce app.